 Soon, the Chisholm Trail cut its way to Spanish Fort, which

 now had a population of about 1,000.
 The crossing at the Red River

 signaled the entry into untamed Indian Territory, which provided the

 cowhands a reason to need lots of wine, women, and song.
 Spanish Fort

 specialty shops, including the first store of that famous cobbler

 cemetery after an all-night poker game at the Cowboy saloon went awry.

-Ghost Towns tells of the cemetery holding 43 graves: 3 suicides and 40 murders.
+Ghost Towns tells of the cemetery holding 43 graves: 3 suicides and

-made the Chisholm Trail obsolete, Spanish Fort lost
+Once the railroad made the Chisholm Trail obsolete, Spanish Fort lost

 its glory.
 Being so remote from major roads and rail lines, the inhabitants

 moved south to greener pastures.
 By the turn of the century the rough

 of oil in fields surrounding Spanish Fort, the town rebounded long

 enough to open a schoolhouse in 1924, but now it too sits forgotten

 along the road that once lead cattle across the banks of the Red River.